Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Results

-\section{Metasurface design}
+\subsection{Metasurface design}

-The isotropic Tellegen effect is primarily an interface phenomenon manifesting itself as a nonreciprocal cross-polarized light reflection at a vacuum-matter interface.
+The isotropic Tellegen effect is manifested by a nonreciprocal cross-polarized light reflection at a vacuum-matter interface.
 For spatially uniform slabs, the effect remains undetectable in light transmission~\cite{lindell_electromagnetic_1994}.
 Unlike magneto-optical effects of both gyroelectric and gyromagnetic types, Tellegen media exhibit a direction-independent Kerr effect due to isotropy and do not exhibit the Faraday effect~\cite{Nat.Commun.Safaei2024}.
 This distinction makes measuring the Tellegen effect more challenging, as its observable manifestation—the ``isotropic" Kerr effect—depends solely on the concentration of Tellegen meta-atoms rather than their total number or the slab thickness~\cite[p.~261]{lindell_electromagnetic_1994}.
 Therefore, the fabrication and experimental verification of high-density optical Tellegen metasurfaces, where interface phenomena are readily observable, represent the most straightforward approach to exploring the Tellegen effect.